krithika117/ProGrad-C-Sharp-Training/README.md

 {
     static void Main(string[] args)
     {
-        // Create instances of the delegate, specifying the method to call CalculateDelegate add = new CalculateDelegate(new Calculator().Add);
+        CalculateDelegate add = new CalculateDelegate(new Calculator().Add);
         CalculateDelegate subtract = new CalculateDelegate(new Calculator().Subtract);
         CalculateDelegate multiply = new CalculateDelegate(new Calculator().Multiply);

-        // Invoke the delegate
         int result1 = add.Invoke(5, 3);
         int result2 = subtract.Invoke(5, 3);
         int result3 = multiply.Invoke(5, 3);